 “Discussion of the racial wealth gap, disparities in homeownership rates and disparities in living conditions by race have become everyday topics on the radio and in the newspapers, and this is the stuff we’re looking at together,” says Goldberg.
 “I found that to be a meaningful boost to this work.”

 Grice echoes Goldberg’s thoughts.
 “With everything going on in the world today – quarantine, COVID, systemic racism, BLM protests – this project has been personally important.
-I can take my mind off everything and do something that I know is contributing to a higher good.”Read more about the data explored for this project
+I can take my mind off everything and do something that I know is contributing to a higher good.”Read more about the data and ideas explored for this project